Chub Feeney: Two pennants in Manhattan

-The postwar Giants were a second-division team of slow-footed sluggers with poor fielding and mediocre pitching.
 On July 16, 1948, Stoneham and Feeney made a dramatic change.
 They replaced manager Mel Ott, a popular, Hall of Fame hitter and lifelong Giant, with the controversial and abrasive Leo Durocher, who had been managing their bitter crosstown rivals, the Brooklyn Dodgers.
-Asked by Stoneham to evaluate his new team, Durocher, no sentimentalist, reportedly replied: "Back up the truck", meaning wholesale changes were needed.
-Within 1 1/2 years — and with the decision to follow Brooklyn in breaking the color line — Durocher, Stoneham and Feeney's front office had built the Giants into a hard-playing, balanced team of pitching, hitting, speed and defense.
+Asked by Stoneham to evaluate his new team, Durocher reportedly replied: "Back up the truck", meaning wholesale changes were needed.

 In 1951, the Giants battled back from a 13 1/2 game deficit on August 11, winning 37 of their last 44 games to force a best-of-three pennant playoff with Brooklyn.
 After splitting the first two games, the Giants overcame one last hurdle — a 4–1, ninth-inning Brooklyn lead in Game 3 — to beat the Dodgers on Bobby Thomson's three-run home run, baseball's version of the "Shot Heard 'Round the World."
 The Giants had won their first National League pennant since 1937, but they dropped the 1951 World Series in six games to the New York Yankees.

 Brooklyn dominated the NL for the next two seasons, but, in 1954, Durocher's Giants — led by the league's two leading hitters, batting champion Willie Mays and runner-up Don Mueller — won the pennant by five games.
 They drew the Cleveland Indians, who had set an American League record by winning 111 games, as their opponents in the 1954 World Series.
 But the Giants won in four straight games, highlighted by Mays' game-saving catch of Vic Wertz' long drive in Game 1, the clutch hitting of obscure outfielder and pinch hitter Dusty Rhodes, and effective pitching from four different starters.

 Unfortunately, the 1954 Fall Classic was the last highlight of the Giants' 70-plus year history in New York City.
 Attendance plunged in the years that immediately followed, and after Durocher's resignation in 1955 to become a "Game of the Week" baseball broadcaster, the team played poorly.
 By 1957, owner Stoneham had decided to leave for greener pastures, ultimately choosing San Francisco as the team's destination to preserve its historic rivalry with the Dodgers, who simultaneously moved to Los Angeles.